 Pick a spot

 Ok, this is one of the primary issues where gay and straight couples frequently have to take separate ways.
 Picking a spot for your vacation is still tricky business, although much easier than, say, a decade ago.
-If you’re not the one to keep your sexuality under wraps and you don’t want to refrain from the much needed vacation PDA, pick a spot that’s gay-friendly.
+If you’re not the one to keep your sexuality under wraps and you don’t want to refrain from the much-needed vacation PDA, pick a spot that’s gay-friendly.
 When that’s the case, you might want to steer clear of countries where homosexuality is still illegal – you don’t need that stress.
-Instead, narrow your choices to friendly countries, such as New Zealand, Scandinavian countries, Canada, New York and LA, Cancun, and numerous others.
+Instead, narrow your choices to friendly countries, such as New Zealand, Scandinavian countries, Canada, New York, and LA, Cancun, and numerous others.
 Then, depending on the type of vacation you want the kind of fun you’re seeking, make your final pick.
-There are places with amazing architectures, others with breathtaking beaches and those that offer a rich and vibrant nightlife, so depending on your expectations and temperament, there are truly amazing destinations to choose from.
+There are places with amazing architecture, others with breathtaking beaches and those that offer a rich and vibrant nightlife, even adventurous packages for extreme sports for those that like to skydive, so depending on your expectations and temperament, there are truly amazing destinations to choose from.

 Getting ready to hit the road

 Once you’ve picked a spot, it’s time to start packing!
 Now, this is no one’s favorite part of the journey, but when if you want a perfect vacation, you’ll just have to be super-organized prior to it, so there’s nothing to ruin it once you’re there.
-A great place to start is Peter’s Of Kensington as this is the place where you’ll find everything from amazing suitcases and backpacks to those little useful travel bags that you’ll need for safe storage of your documents, credit cards and cash.
 Regardless of the friendliness of a country, petty theft and pickpocketing are well and alive in almost every tourist destination, so it’s important to travel safely and not worry about your essentials.

 Matters of the suitcase